What Will You Study

 Our pioneering virtual learning and research facilities have enabled the PhD by distance learning from overseas – and facilitated ‘blended’ learning on campus – bringing together students working in English from all over the world to share creative work and critical readings.

-We have particular supervisory strengths in contemporary poetry, long fiction, short fiction and research that explores cultural tensions and synergies.
+We have particular supervisory strengths in contemporary poetry, long fiction, short fiction and research that explores a sense of place, conflict, cultural tensions and synergies.

 This creative, critical and transcultural nexus, together with the expertise of supervising staff, has created a vibrant and successful programme, resulting in publishing success for our students.